ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     ```
 1. Create a gMSA Account and set it for constrained delegation.
 Replace the values with your particular VM names.

-    > Note: The name of the AD Service account is hard-coded in the examples to `chost-gsma`.
+    > Note: The name of the AD Service account is hard-coded in the examples to `chost-gmsa`.
 This can be any valid sAMAccountName name.

     ````powershell
-    New-ADServiceAccount -Name "chost-gsma" -DNSHostName "[YOUR CONTAINER HOST NAME].appmig.local" ` -PrincipalsAllowedToRetrieveManagedPassword  "Domain Controllers", "domain admins", "CN=container-hosts,CN=Users,DC=appmig,DC=local" `
+    New-ADServiceAccount -Name "chost-gmsa" -DNSHostName "[YOUR CONTAINER HOST NAME].appmig.local" ` -PrincipalsAllowedToRetrieveManagedPassword  "Domain Controllers", "domain admins", "CN=container-hosts,CN=Users,DC=appmig,DC=local" `
     -KerberosEncryptionType RC4, AES128, AES256 `
     -ServicePrincipalNames HTTP/[YOUR CONTAINER HOST NAME], HTTP/[YOUR CONTAINER HOST NAME].appmig.local